Including young disabled people

-At all levels of the Sainsbury's School Games there will be increased opportunities for young people with disabilities to compete on a local, regional and national level.
+At all levels of the School Games there continue to be increased opportunities for young people with disabilities to compete on a local, regional and national level.
 Our aim is to provide more opportunities by:

-- Enabling participation in regular competitive activity at each level of the Sainsbury's School Games
+- Enabling participation in regular competitive activity at each level of the School Games

 - Developing meaningful competitive opportunities as part of the school sport pathway